manikineko/discordbots-tos/PRIVACY.md

 We may collect the following types of information:

-- Personal identification information (Name, email address, phone number, etc.)
+- Personal identification information (Name(only when given), email address(OAUTH only), phone number(only when given),Discord userid,discord username, etc.)
 - Payment information
 - Usage data